gispos/AvsPThumb/README.md

 Copy image to clipboard=2
 Fire up|Toggle extended left move=2|MinScriptLines=4,2,0

 1.)
-Search 'Copy image to clipboard' in the 3rd menu
+Search for 'Copy image to clipboard' in the 3rd menu
 2.)
 Text for the own menu 'Fire up' | Search for 'Toggle extended left move' in the 3rd menu | Select 5.Menu, select in it 3.
 Menu, select in it 1.
 Menu and search for 'MinScriptLines'

 Note: Entries always start at 0, so the 1st menu is 0